vijay922/rDNS/README.md

 ## Acknowledgments

 - Built with [go-flags](https://github.com/jessevdk/go-flags) for command-line parsing
-- Inspired by the need for high-performance network reconnaissance tools
+- Inspired by the need for high-performance network reconnaissance tools and **Hakrevdns**

 ## Disclaimer